 The 10 worst therapists…

-Let me also make it crystal clear that I am addressing all the professions here… physios, osteos, chiros, sports therapist, soft tissue therapists, reiki healers etc, I refer to all therapies equally and cast them all under the same scrutiny, in equal measure.
+If you do read on and you do begin to feel angry or agitated, then you may want to ask yourself why?
+Is it that perhaps some of these traits are uncomfortably familiar in yourself?
+If so, don’t panic, there is some advice on what to do at the end!
+Let me also make it crystal clear that I am addressing all the professions here, physios, osteos, chiros, sports, remedial, soft tissue etc, I refer to you all equally and cast you all under the same scrutiny, in equal measure.

 So without further ado, let’s get started and look at the 10 worst types of therapist…